 Differences between Paleo and Ketogenic

 While the two lifestyles certainly have overlapping ‘rules’, the Paleo diet is not per se low in carbohydrate and high in fat, since there are no strict limitations regarding carbohydrate intake.
 No carbohydrate restriction in a Paleo diet means that the body will probably continue burning glucose for energy instead of being in ketosis state and burning fat.
 In order to be in ketosis, a specific daily macronutrient percentage needs to be implemented.
 A Paleo diet focuses more on the origin and the balance of the food products.
 Therefore the biggest difference can be found in the consumption of fruit.
 Eating Paleo allows you to eat all types of fruit, since they are natural and unprocessed.
 Eating keto means a restriction of fruits, except from low-carb variations in moderation such as blackberries, raspberries, and blueberries.

 In addition, the Paleo diet allows the consumption of natural sweeteners such as honey or dates.
 Natural sweeteners cannot be eaten while being on a Ketogenic diet because of the high sugar amount.

-A prominent difference between both diets is the consumption of dairy.
+Another prominent difference between both diets is the consumption of dairy.
 Dairy is forbidden on the Paleo diet because the milking of cows was not a common form of obtaining food during the Paleolithic era.
 However, dairy is not completely restricted when following the ketogenic diet giving that the products are full fat and not low-fat or zero fat.